Ovations To Death (1986)

 track.
 Upon releasing this, the band members found themselves a bit more satisfied with their efforts.

-before demonic cries and pounding drums build a bit of tension before the song truly explodes from the darkness to rip your
+hissing, before demonic cries and pounding drums build a bit of tension before the song truly explodes from the darkness to

-face right off.
-The riffs and solos still owe a great deal to Speed and Thrash Metal.
-The pace is relentless and the vocals
+rip your face right off.
+The riffs and solos still owe a great deal to speed and thrash metal.
+The pace is relentless and

-they chose to use some sort of effect.
-Not being an expert on studio trickery, it's difficult to say it the vocalist used
+vocals, they chose to use some sort of effect.
+Not being an expert on studio trickery, it's difficult to say it the vocalist

-a harmonizer of some sort or if the effect is caused by a lot of reverb.
-At any rate, it seems to be utilized for the purpose
+used a harmonizer of some sort or if the effect is caused by a lot of reverb.
+At any rate, it seems to be utilized for the

-of adding more of a demonic sound.
-It works well enough, though it wasn't entirely necessary as it results in a loss of the
+purpose of adding more of a demonic sound.
+It works well enough, though it wasn't entirely necessary as it results in a loss

-it displays a little variety in the sound, allowing for the songs to be more easily distinguished.
-The same vocal effect from
+as it displays a little variety in the sound, allowing for the songs to be more easily distinguished.
+The same vocal effect

-the previous track is also present here.
+from the previous track is also present here.
 The tempo remains consistent throughout the course of the song.
-It all ends with
+It all ends

+pace.
 The vocals are back to the normal, hate-filled sound and he even lets out a quick high-pitched scream.
-This song is pretty
+This song is

 it never came to pass.
 Two brief demos are all that remain of this band.
 The band name, then, becomes all the more appropriate